Meet the Consumers: Who Is Pinterest’s Primary Audience?

 But what’s so appealing about Pinterest?
-A significant majority of Pinterest users use the platform to identify future purchases, be those for far-away weddings or weekly DIY projects.
+A significant majority of the users use the platform to identify future purchases.
+Be those for far-away weddings or weekly DIY projects.
 An overlapping 84 percent use the platform to learn new things about their hobbies and interests.

 If you’re looking to capitalize on an ad campaign through Pinterest, you’re going to need to keep the above audience breakdown in mind.
 Consumers prefer mobile-friendly ads and want to find products they can use in the future.
 This means creating an ad that specifies market needs.

 Without a foundation, your marketing campaign will flounder.
-Now that you know more about Pinterest’s consumer audience, you can decide whether or not the platform is right for your next marketing campaign.
+Now that you know more about its consumer audience.
+You can decide whether or not the platform is right for your next marketing campaign.